microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraScopedRoleMembership.md

 This example removes a specific scoped role membership from Microsoft Entra ID.

-- `ObjectId` - parameter specifies the ID of an administrative unit.
+- `-ObjectId` - parameter specifies the ID of an administrative unit.

-- `ScopedRoleMembershipId` - parameter specifies the ID of the scoped role membership to remove.
+- `-ScopedRoleMembershipId` - parameter specifies the ID of the scoped role membership to remove.
 To obtain the details of a scoped role membership, you can use the `Get-EntraScopedRoleMembership` command.

 ## Parameters